Last updated: 2019!

 Club TCM presentations are, by necessity, intimate, though, for late comers, there is room in the back set up with televisions streaming events going up in the front of the lounge.
 If you want to or need to sit, please be sure to arrive early.
 Booths and chairs go fast.

 The Roosevelt is also the location of the three poolside screenings.
 There is a bar there, but it may actually be the most expensive bar in the world.
-It’s kind of impressive.
+It’s kind of amazing to behold, if you can see through your tears.

 If you’re attending a poolside screening, sit away from the bar– it’s always noisy.
 If you want to be close or just get a good seat near the back of the pool, get there very early.
 They do not let you swim in the pool during the movie, but that’s for the best; the temperature drops precipitously at night, taking a sweltering day down into the 50s and 60s.
 Which probably sounds pretty great to people in the Midwest right now, but, still, bring a windbreaker.